TOOLS & TIPS Working with STS as a Non-commercial Broadcaster

-1. Select Specialty Chart to add an artist to:
+1. Select Specialty Chart (see 1) to add an artist to:

-2. Enter artist name in the “Adds” field.
+2. Enter artist name in the “Adds” field (see 2).
 Enter the first few letters to get a list of artists to select from:

 At any point in the entry of your playlist you discover that you have skipped an entry and want to go back, simply click on the rank number you want to move and type the correct rank number.
 Then by selecting “Update Playlist” these ranks will automatically sort.

-If NO matches found in the “Add” field create your own artist selection by using the “Missing Song” box:
+If NO matche is found in the “Add” Song/Album field, create your own artist selection by using the “Missing Song” box (see 7):

-The formula to make a select is Artist#Album Title#Label#Rank#Format Number
+The formula to make a selection is (see 8):

-Format Numbers are found on the Playlist Format Box: The Format Number is listed next to the Song Format.
-Use One Artist per line.
+The Format Number is listed next to the Album Format.
+Use ONE Artist per line.

-These songs will be sent to Backstage Entertainment for proofing before placing on your playlist.
+These albums will be sent to STS for proofing before placing on your playlist.
 Upon proofing they will be added to your playlist for you.

-We have added a “Remove” feature to your playlist.
+We have added a “Remove” (see 11) feature to your playlist.

-There is NO need for you to use outdated procedures to share you playlist information with record label executives, radio reps, record promoters, retail stores, etc. any longer.
-STS has all the features you need to share you information in a form which can be viewed by everyone you desire to share with.
+There is no need for you to use outdated procedures to share you playlist information with record label executives, radio reps, record promoters, retail stores, etc. any longer.
+STS has all the features you need to share your information in a universal formatted form which can be viewed by everyone you desire to share with.

-Unlike using MS WORD, EXCEL or other similar programs which can’t be view by most people, STS uses it’s own customized programming so that your playlist can be view by anyone without any display issue.
+Unlike using WORD, EXCEL or other similar programs which display incorrectly and different from person to person using them, STS uses its own customized programming so that your playlist can be view by anyone without any display issue.
 Your shared information will look just the way you see it… to everyone!

-Station Info: You may update you radio station info (ex. mailing address, contact info, frequency, watts, station nickname, etc.).
-IMPORTANT: Keep you information up to date will insure proper servicing of music from record labels, record promoters, management companies, public relation firms and artists.
+Station Info: You may update you radio station information (ex. mailing address, contact info, frequency, watts, station nickname, etc.).
+IMPORTANT: Keep your information updated to insure proper servicing of music from record labels, record promoters, management companies, public relation firms and artists.

-STS provides charts for commercial and non-commercial radio stations, syndicated radio shows, internet radio programmers and records pools.
-Chart formats include: Top40/CHR, AC/Hot AC, Country, College, AAA, Loud Rock, RPM, World, AAA, Jazz and Hip Hop.
-An assortment of STS charts include the pop Hot 100, Chartbound, Up & Coming charts, Regional chart data, Most Added, Prime Movers, Spincrease, Top Indie Charts, Top Recurrent charts and Top 100 College.
+STS provides charts for commercial, non-commercial radio stations, syndicated radio shows, internet radio programmers and records pools.
+Chart formats include: Top40/CHR, AC/Hot AC, Country, College, AAA, Americana, Loud Rock, RPM, World, AAA, Jazz and Hip Hop/Rap.
+An assortment of STS charts include the pop Hot100, Chartbound, Up & Coming charts, Regional chart data, Most Added, Prime Movers, Spincrease, Top Indie Charts, Top Recurrent charts and Top100 College.

-To keep our database manageable, STS in most cases, does NOT use “The” at the beginning of band names.
+To keep our database manageable, STS, in most cases, does NOT use “The” at the beginning of band names.
 For example, you would enter “Wallflowers” and not “The Wallflowers.”
-The exceptions are short band names like “The X” or “The Who”, etc. In either case, try searching first without the leading “The.”
-Please also take note that STS does NOT use “.” in its artist names.
+The exceptions are short band names like “The X” or “The Who”.
+In either case, try searching first without the leading “The”.
+Please also take note that STS does NOT use “.” (period) in its artist names.

 Be aware of possible alternate spellings of bands and artists as well (e.g. BK Davis vs. B.K.
-Davis), so try a different combination before entering new artists and their songs on to your playlist.
+Davis).
+Try a different combination before entering new artists and their albums on to your playlist.

 Various Artists, Soundtracks are entered using “Various Artists” as the artist field.

 Problems/Questions?
-Contact us now firstname.lastname@example.org or call 310-325-9997.
+Contact us here or by calling 310-325-9997.
 Please include your station call letters, contact name, and describe your problem as clearly as possible when contacting us so we may provide you the best service.